-Any percutaneous, mucous membrane or non- intact skin exposure to fluids not known to be contaminated with HIV.
-A sanitation worker sustains a cut from a syringe in the trash.
-A worker sustains a scratch from a syringe that may have belonged to an intravenous drug user.
+Types of Eexposure Examples Any percutaneous, mucous membrane or non- A cut with a sharp object contaminated with intact skin exposure to body fluids not known to an AIDS patient's saliva, tears, or non-bloody transmit the HIV virus. urine.
+Any percutaneous, mucous membrane or non- A sanitation worker sustains a cut from a intact skin exposure to fluids not known to be syringe in the trash.
+A worker sustains a contaminated with HIV. scratch from a syringe that may have belonged to an intravenous drug user.
 Intact skin exposure to blood or other body fluids.
 A worker splashed on the arm with blood from a terminal AIDS patient.